raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.ietf-dnssd-mdns-relay}}), an operation is considered in progress for as long as the operation is active, until it is cancelled.
+a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.ietf-dnssd-mdns-relay}}), an operation is considered in progress for as long as the operation is active, i.e. until it is cancelled.
 This means that a DSO Session can exist, with active operations, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.